 Within 10 days of the employee’s initial assignment to a position involving occupational exposure, they must complete this training.

 5. Offer Post-Exposure Evaluations and Follow-Ups

 Exposure accidents do happen even with all of these safeguards in place.
-This evaluation is required for each occupationally exposed worker who has an exposure occurrence.
+This evaluation is required for each occupationally exposed worker with an exposure occurrence.

 The BBP standard defines an exposure incident and calls for an examination and follow-up because of the special nature of exposure incidents.

 The mouth, eye, non-intact skin, mucous membrane, and parenteral contact with blood or OPIM are all examples of occupational exposure incidents.

 The employee must not be charged for the evaluation or the follow-up that follows.
 Documenting the exposure path or routes is another must.
 The circumstances that led to the exposure incident should also be included.

 The employee must also be identified and tested for human immunodeficiency virus (HIV) and HBV.
 Additionally, you must provide evaluation, counseling, and post-exposure prophylactic treatment.

 6. Use Labels and Signs to Communicate Hazards